 ---|---|

-Glassware | Wrap each piece individually with bubble wrap, fill the gaps with packing peanuts, and pack upright in double corrugated boxes. |
+Glassware | Wrap each piece individually with bubble wrap , fill the gaps with packing peanuts, and pack upright in double corrugated boxes. |

-Picture Frames | Use corner protectors, wrap in foam sheets, and place upright in a box with crumpled packing paper for cushioning. |
+Picture Frames | Use corner protectors, wrap in foam sheets, and place the item upright in a box with crumpled packing paper for added cushioning. |

 Mirrors | Apply corner protectors, cover with foam sheets, and place in a box with sturdy dividers or custom-made crates. |